lienebriede/Riga-muffins/README.md

     #### Returning Visitor Goals

     As a Returning Visitor, I want to learn more about their products and look for specific products.
 I also want to find a way to get in contact with the shop and contact them to ask questions about their products or make an order.
+I also want to see the shops location and opening hours.

     #### Frequent User Goals

     As a Frequent User, I want to check to see if there are any newly added products and to contact the shop to make an order.
+I also want to check if there have been changes to the opening hours.

 -   ### Design